Monsigny Premier Cru Champagne– ONLY $32.99 at ALDI!

-I elected to treat this champagne as wine,.. and used a RIEDEL TASTING GLASS rather then a narrow flute,…which in my opinion is not the best way to show champagne as it restricts OR LIMITS THE EXPOSURE to the wine and reduces the olfactory experience.
+I elected to treat this champagne as wine,.. and used a RIEDEL TASTING GLASS rather than a narrow flute,…which in my opinion is not the best way to show off champagne as it restricts OR LIMITS THE EXPOSURE to the wine and reduces the olfactory experience.
 It also stops you swirling the wine,.. and a flute projects the wine onto the palate at a different angle,….all very limiting.

-Little wonder that Moet & Chandon Ice Imperial style in the white bottle,, created the “Intense, fruity and fresh style”,…which was “the first and only refreshing champagne specially created to be enjoyed over ice.” ,..designed to offer a champagne experience “combining free, fresh and fun sensations while remaining true to the Moët & Chandon style!”
+Little wonder that Moet & Chandon Ice Imperial style in the white bottle,.., created the “Intense, fruity and fresh style”,…which was “the first and only refreshing champagne especially created to be enjoyed over ice.” ,..designed to offer a champagne experience “combining free, fresh and fun sensations while remaining true to the Moët & Chandon style!”

-,….Over the Festive season and on New Year Eve,..we are not drinking serious stuff like KRUG or Bollinger Grande Annee,...and the champagne is more of a a social lubricant than a serious wine requiring analysis of the flavour profile!
+,….Over the Festive season and on New Years Eve,..for many people,..they are not drinking serious stuff like KRUG or Bollinger Grande Annee,...and the champagne is more of a “social lubricant rather than a serious wine requiring analysis of the flavor profile!

-My first impressions of this wine was that its is quite a Classy champagne with the requisite style and finesse.
-It is a blend of 60% Pinot Noir, 20% Chardonnay and 20% Pinot Meunier and is a champagne of sufficient charm and elegance ..
+My first impression of this wine was that it is quite a Classy champagne with the requisite style and finesse.
+It is a blend of 60% Pinot Noir, 20% Chardonnay, and 20% Pinot Meunier and definitely is replete with a certain charm and elegance.

 “It has all the yeasty,..biscuity or brioche characteristics (both on the nose and the palate) that the consumer associates with quality,…together with excellent balance and intensity and I was completely satisfied in this regard.”